 The report also estimates the gap will only get bigger with time, with digital ad spend being 36% bigger than TV by 2020.
 Moreover, it is totally possible that by the end of 2019 digital ad spend will surpass all traditional media ad spend combined.
 That is not all, though.
 The growth of digital ad spend does not end there.
 By 2023, it will account for around 67% of total media ad spend, capturing two-thirds of the market.

 Marketing Budget Breakdown

-We all know what a marketing budget is: a percentage of a business’ total budget that is dedicate towards marketing and advertising.
-But let’s break it down even further to understand what a marketing budget is comprised of.
+We all know what a marketing budget is: a percentage of a business’s total budget that is dedicated to marketing and advertising.
+But let’s break it down even further to understand what it is comprised of.

 Here is a marketing budget breakdown, showcasing what expenses you should expect when planning your own marketing budget.

 - Social media